Agile 5 – What is agile architecture?

-For some software architects, the architecture of a software system is its basic structure - in the code.
+For some software developers, the architecture of a system is found in the code itself.

 For enterprise and solution architects, architecture is higher level design-time description - rather than code.

-It is written in natural language – or near to it - and communicates the intent of the code.
+It is an architecture definition, written in natural language or near to it, that communicates the intent of the architect.

 Either way, if the architecture changes much or often, you’ve got a problem.